-The information presented under the caption "-Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of material U.S. federal income tax considerations to a U.S. Holder (as defined below) of owning and disposing of our ordinary shares.
-The information presented under the caption "-Dutch Tax Consequences" is a discussion of the material Dutch tax consequences of owning and disposing of our ordinary shares.
+The information presented under the caption "-Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of material U.S. federal income tax considerations to a U.S. Holder (as defined below) of investing in our ordinary shares.
+The information presented under the caption "-Dutch Tax Consequences" is a discussion of the material Dutch tax consequences of investing in our ordinary shares.